 To understand what pop art is.
 To understand who Sonia Delaunay was.
 To learn about Frida Kahlo.
 To understand what Impressionism is and that Claude Monet was a large part of it.
-To understand who Andy Warhol To recognise the impact Sonia Delaunay To understand what messages self- - 1 was and why he chose to be a pop artist. has on fashion and modern artwork. portraits can send.
-To analyse and discuss Monet's work focussing on how colours were used to To be able to draw a self-portrait show the time of day and year.
-To understand what a self-portrait is. using scaffolding.
-Key vocabulary Key Vocabulary Key vocabulary Key Vocabulary Inspiration, technique, non- Portrait, influenced, brushstrokes, Analyse, proportional, guidelines, impressionism, pigment, observe, absorbent, freehand, canvas, unique, abstract, orphism, illusion, geometric, culture, symbol, heritage, landscape, caricatures, series, iconic, printing, exhibition, gallery, complimentary, harmonious, illustrated embroidery, surrealism, automatism, gauze, shades, review iconic, experimented Summer 2 Summer 2 Summer 2 Summer 2 D & T unit taught D & T unit taught D & T unit taught D & T unit taught Key vocabulary Key vocabulary Key vocabulary Key vocabulary
+To understand who Andy Warhol To recognise the impact Sonia Delaunay To understand what messages self- was and why he chose to be a pop has on fashion and modern artwork. portraits can send.
+To analyse and discuss Monet's work artist. focussing on how colours were used to To be able to draw a self-portrait show the time of day and year.
+To understand what a self- using scaffolding. portrait is.
+Key vocabulary Key Vocabulary Key vocabulary Key Vocabulary Inspiration, technique, non- Portrait, influenced, brushstrokes, Analyse, proportional, guidelines, impressionism, pigment, observe, absorbent, freehand, canvas, unique, abstract, orphism, illusion, geometric, culture, symbol, heritage, landscape, caricatures, series, iconic, printing, exhibition, gallery, complimentary, harmonious, illustrated embroidery, surrealism, automatism, gauze, shades, review iconic, experimented Summer 2 Summer 2 Summer 2 Summer 2 D & T unit taught D & T unit taught D & T unit taught D & T unit taught V 1.1 1.1 1.1 Key vocabulary Key vocabulary Key vocabulary Key vocabulary